HVisMyLife/rusty_neat/README.md

 Next generation should be created by crossing two parents, depending on the mode it looks slightly different, but at least one parent is choosed based on fitness probabillity distribution inside of species.

+Image generation is behind "image" feature, type is derived from path (svg, png, jpg).

+Inserting saved network into ongoing neat is something that I'm working on.
+At the moment it isn't possible due to different innovation numbers.

 Full wiki is a work in progress, in the meantime feel free to reach out directly to me.

 ## Infinite length evolution